Birdemic: Shock and Terror: Production

 Nguyen was inspired to write the script for Birdemic: Shock and Terror while spending time relaxing in Half Moon Bay, California.
-The majority of the film was shot in Half Moon Bay and the area surrounding the community.
-Birdemic began production in 2006 and took four years to produce, partly due to time limitations—filming was done mostly on weekends over the course of seven months—and also due to financial restraints, as it was financed through Nguyen's day job, plus the time it took for Nguyen to find a distributor.
+Birdemic began production in 2006 and took four years to produce, partly due to time limitations involving the cast and crew—principal photography was done mostly on weekends over the course of seven months—and also due to financial restraints, as it was financed through Nguyen's day job, plus the time it took for Nguyen to find a distributor.

-The film was also inspired by Alfred Hitchcock's 1963 film The Birds.
-The Birds starred actress Tippi Hedren, who appeared in Nguyen's earlier film Julie and Jack.
-Birdemic includes footage of that appearance, playing on a television.
+Nguyen met Bagh at a college acting class.
+Nguyen invited him to an audition to Birdemic, where he eventually got the part.
+Nguyen met Moore at a parking lot, where she discussed with him how she just graduated from high school and wanted an acting career.
+Her audition for the film happened right there in the parking lot, which is where she eventually got the part for the film.
+Nguyen met Gustavson in Oregon where he was visiting his sister.

 The film contains several anti-war statements.
 On the DVD commentary, the director explained that one early inspiration for the film was the anti-war film Apocalypse Now, and that at the end of the film the birds stopped their attack because they wanted to have peace and to give humans a second chance to help the environment.
 He said that as production continued, he became more influenced by Al Gore's film An Inconvenient Truth which is about global warming.
 The film was one of several in an uptick of bird horror films inspired by Hitchcock's film, beginning in 2007 with Kaw and continuing with Flu Bird Horror in 2008.